Sandra Stein: The Path Less Traveled

 ~2 Corinthians 5:7 NKJV

-In one blink, the angels surrounded me with their shields up, deflecting the rest of the arrows.
-Other angels ran past me to battle the creatures.
+Afterward and in one blink, the angels surrounded me with their shields up, deflecting the rest of the arrows.
+Then, other angels ran past me to battle the creatures.
 One angel pointed up the path to where Jesus stood.
-Holding out his hand, I ran to my Lord as fast as I could.
+I ran to His outstretched hand as fast as I could.

-After the angels defeated the creatures, the sun came out and burned away the overcasting clouds.
+After the angels defeated the creatures, the sun appeared and burned away the clouds.
 Now the path looked beautiful, even more so than the wide path.

-We rounded a bend and could see the other path.
-Creatures were there too, firing their arrows, causing pain among the unsuspecting people.
-The awful noise I heard was the groanings of those who were being hurt.
-The worst part is they were all walking, wandering, and alone.
+We rounded a bend, and I saw the other path.
+Creatures were there too, firing their arrows and causing pain among the unsuspecting people.
+I heard the groanings of those being hurt.
+But the worst part was that they all walked and wandered alone.

-Friend, we are wise to choose the path of faith rather than only what we can see and touch.
-Rather than being influenced by fun and friends, choose faith–fidem–and follow the lead of the One who is with you, died for you, and came to save you.
+We are wise to choose the path of faith instead of the one with things we can see and touch.
+Rather than being influenced by fun and friends, we need to choose faith and follow the lead of the one who is with us, died for us, and came to save us.

 Father God, it is easy to put my faith in things I can see with my eyes.
-But what I can see speaks of the temporal, worldly realm.
-Teach me to put my faith in what I cannot see–hope, grace, mercy, and love–which are attributes of Your divine nature.
-The foundation under everything that makes life worth living is faith in the finished work of the cross of Jesus Christ.
-It is in Him that I choose to abide.
+But what I can see speaks of the temporal realm.
+Teach me to put my faith in what I cannot see–hope, grace, mercy, and love–attributes of Your divine nature.
+The foundation for everything that makes life worth living is faith in the finished work of the cross of Jesus Christ.
+Therefore, I choose to abide in Him.
+In Jesus’ name, amen.

 Genre: Non-fiction